wp-plugins/gator-cache/readme.txt

 == Changelog ==

+= 2.0.6 =
+* A better fix for 2.0.5, checks the request uri for directly accessed php files rather than the script name.
 = 2.0.5 =
 * Fixes compatiblity issue with FORCE_SSL_ADMIN by serving the cache only when index.php is the handler.
 = 2.0.4 =